ShabbirHasan1/occams-rpc/docs/client_macros.md

     *   **Requirements:** This field is mandatory.
 The macro generates `Deref` and `DerefMut` implementations for the task struct, delegating to this `common` field.
 This allows direct access to the common fields of the task struct.

 *   `#[field(action)]`
-    *   Purpose: implement ClientTaskAction trait to return RpcAction according to the field
+    *   Purpose: Implement the ClientTaskAction trait to return an RpcAction according to the field.
-    *   Requirements: there's no `action=` specified within the client_task attribute. the field is a numeric or string type, or an enum type that repr by number.
+    *   Requirements: There is no `action=` specified within the `client_task` attribute.
+The field is a numeric or string type, or an enum type that is represented by a number.

-*   attribute parameter action in `#[client_task(action=...)]`
+*   attribute parameter `action` in `#[client_task(action=...)]`
-    *   Purpose: implement ClientTaskAction trait with a static value
+    *   Purpose: Implement the ClientTaskAction trait with a static value.
-    *   Requirements: there's no `#[field(action)]` specified within the struct.  `action()` parameter must be only one, can be numeric, or string, or an enum repr by number.
+    *   Requirements: There is no `#[field(action)]` specified within the struct.
+The `action()` parameter must be only one, and can be numeric, a string, or an enum represented by a number.

 *   `#[field(req)]`:
     *   **Purpose:** Designates the field containing the request payload for the RPC call.